Summer is officially upon us, and the Boys of Summer are in action on fields of dreams across the country.

 – Source: Forbes, June 2013

 In business, timing is critical to innovation.
 Information, consumer needs, technologies, and markets are constantly changing.
 Predicting shifts can be enormously difficult.
 When it comes to truly disruptive innovation — such as new medical devices, new drugs and medical therapies — regulations and litigation can slow the pace of change to a crawl.
 San Diego’s CareFusion was plagued by regulatory problems all last summer despite their commitment to patient safety and clinical excellence.
-Innovation in energy and transportation industries also moves slowly.
+The combination of regulatory issues and bad timing has put CareFusion at risk for potential acquisition.
+Innovation in energy and transportation industries move just as slowly.

 Regardless of your industry, you can actively manage the innovation process with a strategic roadmap and deployment timeline to ensure rigor, consistency, success metrics, and cross-functional participation.
 Execute change at the right time and you can milk the most value out of your products and services despite increasingly short product lifecycles.